Wizards & Muggles: Part 2 A Wizarding “World”

 We have been told that wizards in the late 20th century typically wear robes.
 In fact, we are given every invitation to believe that wizards have always worn robes.
 That, in fact, a traditional, pureblood wizard cannot imagine wearing anything other than robes.

 Until you stop and take a reality check: consider that wizards still lived side-by-side with Muggles until at least 1690 or thereabouts.
-That their lives sometimes depended upon how well they managed to blend in, and that by the year 1690 virtually nobody still wore robes.
+That by that time in “western civ” their lives sometimes depended upon how well they managed to blend in, and that by the year 1690 virtually nobody still wore robes.

 Indeed, the common dress of the late 17th century is generally regarded as the point in time that the forerunners of Western modern dress (coat, waistcoat, trousers) had become firmly established — and have continued as such until the present day.
 The only persons still running about in robes by 1690 were the practitioners of a few established professions which had retained, as their badge of office, a traditional form of deliberately archaic dress!
 Surely not all wizards at the time of the establishment of Seclusion were practicing barristers and academics?

 Of course not.
 Wizards must have adopted their robes at some point after Seclusion was established, probably in some muzzy-minded attempt to connect with what they believed to be wizarding traditions, and they have since managed to convince themselves that robes have always been the traditional wizarding costume.
-And even then such a practice would have only flourished among those wizards who lived in full seclusion from any Muggle neighbors.
-Not those who settled down in places like Godric’s Hollow or Tinworth.
+And even at that such a practice would have only flourished among those wizards who lived in full seclusion away from any Muggle neighbors.
+Certainly not those who settled down in places like Godric’s Hollow or Tinworth.

 In fact, I suspect that “costume” is probably the most accurate and applicable term.
 Another applicable term would probably be “eclectic muddle”.
 Wizards, after all, are demonstrably a class of people capable of convincing themselves of six (to us) impossible things before breakfast.
 I rather suspect that the mental image of wizarding society one should be carrying around is not all that far off of, say, the illustrations of Arthur Rackham.